jooeun/100-days-of-code/log.md

 **Today's Progress**: Went back to see what I can do to improve my algorithm from yesterday, turns out all I needed to do was change one data type that I was using in one of my functions... and I didn't even pick the type myself, I just let my IDE do it!
 That was a painful lesson in consciously picking my data types...

 **Thoughts**: I wonder whether I should resist or indulge in the temptation of veering off into the data/ML world..

+### Day 8 (T6): September 8, 2018

+**Today's Progress**: Solved another algorithm challenge.
+Ran into out of memory exception with first brute-force "algorithm", quickly went to tuple-based solution.
+Ran into overflow issues because of big counters.
+First solved with bigger data type (i.e. long), then updated to solve without using longs.

+**Thoughts**: That was clooooose, almost failed the challengeeeee.